-Fact: The term “water softener” is a marketing term used to describe a group of products that can help soften water and there are the two definitions of soft water that need to be considered.
-If you want soft water defined as water devoid of bivalent mineral (<1 grain per gallon of hardness), reverse osmosis systems, nano filtration systems et cetera may be expensive alternatives, but they do a much better job than water softener without introducing sodium to drinking water.
-If you want your drinking water to retain it’s healthful mineral, but you want your water to have a softer feel to it and prevent scaling along with other issues that are the primary motivation for considering an softener, you can do so naturally by template induced / assisted crystallization as performed by NaturSoft systems.
-Some salt companies may claim ion exchange is the only way, but that comes at the price of depriving yourself of the healthful minerals, while consuming sodium which is certainly not considered all that healthy.
+Fact: The term “water softener” is a marketing term used to describe a group of products that can help soften water.
+To grasp the complexity of the issue there are the two definitions of soft water that need to be considered.
+If you want soft water defined as water devoid of bivalent mineral (<1 grain per gallon of hardness), reverse osmosis systems, nano filtration systems and similar systems may be expensive alternatives, but they do a much better job than water softeners that introduce sodium to drinking water.
+If you want your drinking water to retain healthful minerals, but you want your water to have a softer feel to it and prevent scaling along with other issues that are the primary motivation for considering a softener, you can do so naturally by template induced / assisted crystallization as performed by NaturSoft systems.
+Some salt companies may claim ion exchange is the only way, but that comes at the price of depriving yourself of the healthful minerals while consuming sodium, which is certainly not considered all that healthy.
 Click here to learn about the available technologies for dealing with hard water.

-Myth: All truly softened water feels slick and “soft” on your skin which is said to be the result of the natural oils in your skin being able to freely interact with perfectly soft water.
+Myth: All truly softened water feels slick and “soft” on your skin, which is said to be the result of the natural oils in your skin freely interacting with perfectly soft water.

 Myth: Ion exchange (salt) softeners don’t introduce any sodium to the water.

 Fact: The definition of ion exchange is exchanging one ion for one or more other ions.
-Ions are the electrically charged dissolved form an element.
+Ions are the electrically charged dissolved form of an element.
 Calcium and magnesium ions carry a double positive charge (++).
 Sodium carries a single (+) electric charge.
 Thus, for every calcium ion removed, two sodium ions are introduced to the water.
-It is for that reason some companies will sell RO systems for under the sink simply to remove the newly introduced sodium whether are not they expressing that to be their purpose.
+For this reason some companies will sell RO systems for under the sink simply to remove the newly introduced sodium whether or not this purpose is listed on the packaging.

 Myth: Softened water tastes better.

-Fact: Taste is obviously highly subjective.
-However, if this were true that the taste of softened water is superior, why do people pay good money to drink bottled water?
-Bottled spring water is indeed purchased precisely for it’s taste (which is due to it’s mineral content) and the healthful benefit that consumption of mineral water (like Evian) is said to provide.
+Fact: Taste is highly subjective.
+However, if the taste of softened water is superior, why do people pay good money to drink bottled water?
+Bottled spring water is indeed purchased precisely for it’s taste (which is due to it’s mineral content) and the healthful benefit that the consumption of mineral water (like Evian) is said to provide.

-Fact: The term “Water Softeners” refers to a group of water treatment products whose main purpose is to reduce or eliminate hard water conditions on water with high levels of calcium.
-They will not do anything other than remove multivalent mineral or metals from the water.
-Any micro-organisms, chemicals and most sediment present in the raw water will still be present after softening.
+Fact: The term “Water Softeners” refers to a group of water treatment products that reduce or eliminate hard water conditions in water with high levels of calcium.
+These products will only remove multivalent mineral or metals from the water.
+Any microorganisms, chemicals and most sediment present in the raw water will still be present after softening.
 If you are interested in removing things like chlorine and other chemicals, you would want to look into a whole house carbon filter system.

 Fact: Let’s start with fading clothing.
-Consumer Reports recently conducted a test of three different brand name laundry detergents and found that the detergent you use has a drastic effect on how long your clothing will last and keep it from fading.
+Consumer Reports recently conducted a test of three different brand name laundry detergents and found that the detergent you use has a drastic effect on how long your clothing will last and resist fading.
 Don’t be fooled, hard water isn’t fading your clothing, your detergent is.
-They recommend switching to cold water, and use only as much detergent as needed.
+Consumer Reports recommends switching to cold water, and use only as much detergent as needed.
 In addition to your detergent, chlorine in your municipal tap water is a factor on fading, or more accurately bleaching your laundry.

 Fact: You are probably laughing a little bit at this one, but the fact is many salt salesmen use this line to make you want to get a softener.
-The fact is that calcium and other minerals are essential to life and are no more a contaminate than hydrogen and nitrogen are in our air.
+Calcium and other minerals are essential to life and are no more harmful than hydrogen and nitrogen are in our air.
 The only real downside to higher amounts of calcium is the scale damage that can occur to your appliances.
-That’s where a water softener, like the Pelican Natursoft can be a huge money saver while keeping the natural minerals in your water.
+That’s where a water softener like the Pelican Natursoft can be a huge money saver while keeping the natural minerals in your water.